Bolmstead/Task-Manager-Frontend/README.md

 # TaxRise Client and Task Managment Application

-The API that supports the
+A User Interface that enables Administrators to assign tasks to Clients and for the Clients to complete and update these Tasks.

 ## Features

-- Create Admin or Client accounts and securly use these accounts with JSON Web Tokens.
+- Ability to create Admin or Client accounts and securly use these accounts using JSON Web Tokens.
 - Admins can view all tasks and create/assign new tasks to Clients.
 - Clients can view their assigned tasks and respond to their tasks by sending a message or updating the tasks's status.
 - Clients will soon be able to upload file attachments for the Client and Admin to view.